btorressz/derivatives_program/README.md

   - Updates the margin account.
   - Transfers the specified amount from the user's token account to the escrow account.

-    ## License
-    This project is under MIT license.

 ## 3. Settle Option
 - **Function**: `settle_option`